 View our comprehensive list of all courses in Comparative Literature, Chinese, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian and Spanish.
 MLC also teaches literature, film and culture courses in English translation!Learn More

 Choose from 10 programs exploring foreign languages, literatures, and cultures.

 Explore your study abroad options, including programs in Germany, Italy, Russia, and more.

 Have prior language experience?
 Learn which class is right for you!

-MLC students have earned 10 Fulbright grants in the last four years alone!
+MLC students have earned 25 Fulbright grants since 2011!

 Our students attend small classes and meet with their instructors—many of whom are native speakers—regularly.
 With our interdisciplinary curriculum, we prepare students for careers that stress critical thinking and cross-cultural communication.
 Because our courses are frequently cross-listed with other departments, many MLC students can complete double or even triple majors.